Training Shoes vs. Running Shoes: What’s the Difference and Which Should You Wear?

 - More midsole cushioning

-- Higher heel-toe drop
+- Higher heel-to-toe drop

 - More lightweight and breathable